 I was raised in a family where my mom loved me unconditionally.
 She listened to me objectively and provided emotional support throughout my life.
-My dad’s way of showing love was by providing things to me and my siblings.
-After all, the man’s job was to be the “provider” and there seemed to be a blurred line between providing and showing love.
+My dad’s way of showing love was by giving things to my siblings and me.
+After all, the man’s job was to be the “provider,” and there seemed to be a blurred line between providing and showing love.
 So how do you as a parent define and draw boundaries for your child to make them feel loved without giving them everything they want?

 2. The Dangers of Labeling a Child as “Spoiled”

 There is a tendency to judge other people’s children’s behavior without fully understanding the complete story in the family dynamic.
-The terms overindulge and spoiled can be damaging to a child so beware of passing judgment.
+The terms, “overindulge” and “spoiled” can be damaging to a child, so beware of passing judgment.
 However, you do have control and complete knowledge of your own situation.
-You are aware of your child’s temperament, how he reacts to circumstances and can successfully develop a plan to be loving but also teach boundaries without giving into every demand.
+You’re aware of your child’s temperament, how he reacts to circumstances, and can successfully develop a plan to be loving but also teach boundaries without giving in to every demand.

 Related: Birth Order

 3. How to Prevent Spoiling Your Child